Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/reggverse-riddles/_index.md

 {{% boardgame-intro heading="" %}}

-An [Easter Eggventures](/easter-eggventures/) game about discovering the locations of the best eggs, without ever entering the arena or giving this info away to your competitors.
+An [Easter Eggventures](/easter-eggventures/) game about changing the rules that determine where eggs are hidden ... just before you decide to look and collec them.

 {{% /boardgame-intro %}}